Key Stage 3

 The course consists of three units of study:

-All performances are supported by a written portfolio which is evidence of the pupils’ devising process.
+All performances are supported by a written portfolio which is evidence of the students’ devising process.

 Non Examined Assessment